“Some studies suggest that gaming is absolutely taking over the minds of children all together.”

 Video games were addictive from their inception.
 A Washington Post reporter assigned to try Space Invaders in 1980 said, “I dropped in a quarter and saw 55 rectangles waving little arms and dropping laser bombs on earth, which is at the bottom of the screen.
 I fired back with my three laser bases, which got bombed out in about 30 seconds. ...
 I was still pounding on the FIRE button at the end of the game.
 End of quarter.
 Start of addiction.”
 That report stated, “It’s like drugs.
 They’ll tell you: ‘I got a $4-a-day habit.”
 In 1981, Dr. Robert Millman told The New York Times that video games were like “sniffing glue” and were “a seductive world.”

 Video games are designed to be addictive.
-The developers and markets are in the business for money.
+The developers and markers are in the business for money.
 They are not innocent promoters of entertainment.
 They will steal your time, your heart, your holiness.

 Even in remote places like Nepal, gaming competition is becoming popular.
 A report on Nepali gamers in the Kathmandu Post (Aug.
 29, 2015) was entitled “By Their Bootstraps.”
 Gaming started in Nepal in internet cafes in 2010.
 The 2015 Colors E-sports Carnival at the Civil Mall had 500 participants competing at Defense of the Ancients (DOTA), a multi-online battle game.

 A young man in our church didn’t start growing spiritually until he gave up online multi-player video gaming.
 He attended church faithfully for about a year and seemed to love the Bible teaching, but he wasn’t making any real progress in his spiritual life.
 We didn’t know about his video gaming addiction.
-Since giving it up, he has made great strides.
+Once he gave it up, he made great strides.
 He left his secular education to join our Bible college.

 A former gamer in the Netherlands describes the way that the gaming companies create addictions: